soundTricker/gas-manager/README.md

     $ gas upload

->*Note* The `upload` command upload files written in config file. if file is not exist in config file, it is not uploaded.
+>*Note* The `upload` command upload files written in credential file. if file is not exist in credential file, it is not uploaded.

+#### Upload files without project file

+    $ gas upload -S "code:/path/to/localfile index:/path/to/localfile"

-#### Upload your local files and delete GAS Project file, that does not exist in config file.
+#### Upload your local files and delete GAS Project file, that does not exist in credential file.

     $ gas upload --force

-#### Change config file path
+#### Change credential file path

-    $ gas upload -c path/to/configfile.json
+    $ gas upload -c path/to/credentialfile.json

->*Note* the default config file path is `./gas-config.json`.
+>*Note* the default credential file path is `./gas-credential.json`.

 #### Change the enviroment